irods/irods_client_rest_cpp/README.md

 **Method**: GET and PUT

 **Parameters**
-- path: The url encoded logical path to a data object
+- logical-path: The url encoded logical path to a data object
 - offset: The offset in bytes into the data object (Defaults to 0)
 - count: The maximum number of bytes to read or write.
   - Required for GET requests.